Not Just a Day, But a Season

-In just over a week, Americans will celebrate Thanksgiving Day.
+In just a few days, Americans will celebrate Thanksgiving Day.
 Yet for many of us, the actual holiday is so full of activity that we have little time for intentional, extended giving of thanks to God.
 So, as has been my tradition for many years, I am putting up several posts in anticipation of Thanksgiving Day in order to encourage my readers to let this be a season, not just a day of gratitude.

 When you think of Thanksgiving, what images come to mind?
 Roast turkey?
 Pumpkin pie?
 Watching football with your family?
 Perhaps the Macy’s Thanksgiving Day Parade?

 I grew up watching this parade on television, marveling at the giant helium balloon representations of Underdog and Bullwinkle, and waiting for Santa to appear to kick off the Christmas shopping season.
 Then, in 1982, I had the privilege of spending Thanksgiving Day in New York City.
 Of course, I had to see the Macy’s Parade in person.
 There, standing next to Central Park, I watched the bands and giant balloons from only a few feet away.
 I discovered that it was a lot colder watching the parade in person than from the comfortable vantage point of my living room.
 But plenty of hot coffee kept me going through the whole spectacle.